 Space Age Maps

-Maps can be drawn by hand just like your childhood treasure maps.
-You may quickly jot down a map on a piece of paper, while taking directions down on the phone.
+You can draw Maps by hand just like your childhood treasure maps.
+You may quickly jot down a map on a piece of paper while taking directions down on the phone.

 Luckily for us, with the increase in technology, maps can now be made using a variety of computer programs.
 These are commonly known as Geographic Information Systems (GIS).
 As the name suggests, these systems represent geographic information (the position of a thing on Earth or in space) in picture format.